nguya580/python_fall20_anh/week_01/README.md

 - Ask user which **operator** they want to use.
     - Create a variable for the operator.
+    - If user input wrong operator, loop to ask for input again.

 Print out the math function with the **result.**